tekumara/notes/teamcity.md

 +:main
 ```

-Changes to a branch filter in Kotlin will take effect after the UI has been updated, ie: the commit containing the updated branch filter will be applied to the UI once merged to the default branch, but the new trigger will take effect in the following commit.
+Changes to a branch filter in Kotlin will take effect in the first commit **after** the commit that updates the UI.
+The UI is updated when the commit containing the updated branch filter is merged to the default branch.

 ### VCS trigger rules are ignored